What we’re about

 DIRECTIONS ON HOW TO PREPARE FOR OUR DISCUSSION:

-The videos & articles you see linked below are intended to give you a basic overview of some of the theories about why both voters & politicians are switching their party affiliation and how this is affecting our politics.
+The videos & articles you see linked below are intended to give you a basic overview of some of the major debates over some of Leo Strauss & Carl Schmitt's major works and the ideas contained therein, as well as their reception & reintrepretation by both Western & Chinese thinkers.
 As usual, I certainly don't expect you to read all the articles prior to attending our discussion.
-The easiest way to prepare for our discussion is to just watch the numbered videos linked under each section - the videos come to about 58 minutes total.
+The easiest way to prepare for our discussion is to just watch the numbered videos linked under each section - the videos come to about XX minutes total.
 The articles marked with asterisks are just there to supply additional details.
 You can browse and look at whichever ones you want, but don't worry - we'll cover the stuff you missed in our discussion.

 In terms of the discussion format, my general idea is that we'll address the topics in the order presented here.
 I've listed some questions under each section to stimulate discussion.
 We'll do our best to address most of them, as well as whatever other questions our members raise.
 I figure we'll spend about 30 minutes on each section.